cleanmedia/cleanwall/README.md

 ./recreate.sh
 cd -

+# Hint: make sure, the ansible inventory file  cleanwall.ini reflects your situation.

 # install the cleanwall firewall:
-ansible-playbook install-cleanwall.yml --extra-vars "target=$INT"
+ansible-playbook install-cleanwall.yml --extra-vars "target=$TARGET"

-# (re-)initialize the firewall after parameter changes:
+# initialize the firewall after parameter changes:
-ansible-playbook fw-store.yml --extra-vars "target=$INT"
+ansible-playbook fw-store.yml --extra-vars "target=$TARGET"
+# this command can also be used to re-initialize the firewall after unwanted changes.
 ```

 Reboot your Cleanwall and enjoy!

-Remember, LAN1 is your WAN interface getting its "public" IP address from the upstream router.
+Remember, LAN-1 is your WAN interface getting its "public" IP address from the upstream router.
 LAN2 to LAN4 and WLAN0 are bridged client interfaces and cleanwall serves cleaned IP addresses to them in the 10.1.1.X range.